Cumberland Motor Services

 Cumberland Motor Services was a bus operator running services in the county of Cumberland, as well as parts of Lancashire.
-Founded in 1921, the operator today is a part of the Stagecoach Group and, after a demerger from Stagecoach North West, trades as Stagecoach Cumbria & North Lancashire.
+Founded in 1921, the operator today is a part of the Stagecoach Group and, after a demerger from Stagecoach North West, currently trades as Stagecoach Cumbria and North Lancashire.

 History

 In October 1912, the Whitehaven Motor Service Company began operating a bus service between the town of Whitehaven and Cleator Moor using a fleet of Arrol-Johnston motorbuses purchased second-hand.
 After the company expanded to operate services from Whitehaven to Carlisle, Cockermouth, Egremont, Keswick and Maryport, the company was renamed to Cumberland Motor Services on 1 June 1921 after British Electric Traction subsidiary British Automobile Traction (BAT) acquired a 50% shareholding in the company.

 On 19 March 1926, Cumberland Motor Services opened the Workington bus station, the first purpose-built covered bus station in the United Kingdom.
 Other stations were opened by Cumberland in the towns of Carlisle, Keswick, Maryport and Wigton, with the first two stations operated in joint partnership with fellow BAT subsidiary Ribble Motor Services.

 In November 1948, Cumberland Motor Services, then owned by the Tilling Group, became a part of the bus operations of the nationalised British Transport Commission when Tilling sold its operations to the government.
 After passing to the Transport Holding Company (THC) following the BTC's abolition under the provisions of the Transport Act 1962, Cumberland was later among the THC operators that passed into the ownership of the state-owned National Bus Company (NBC) on 1 January 1969, following the passage of the Transport Act 1968.